Harnessing Home Equity in Oregon: ‘Buy Before You Sell’ With a Bridge Loan

 Imagine you’re eyeing a charming house in Oregon, but the sale of your current home is still pending.
 In such a scenario, a bridge loan acts as a temporary lifeline, ensuring you don’t miss out on your ideal property due to timing issues.

-Many lenders in Oregon, especially those offering your new mortgage, can also provide a bridge loan.
+Many lenders in Oregon, especially those offering your new mortgage, can provide a bridge loan.
 They usually require that your current home is actively listed for sale.

 An important factor in this process is your debt-to-income ratio (DTI).
 Lenders will calculate this by considering your existing mortgage, the mortgage on your new Oregon home, and the interest-only payment on the bridge loan.
 However, if your current home is under contract and the buyer’s financing is secure, some lenders might only factor in the mortgage of your new home.